cunjian/pytorch_face_landmark/README.md

 Optimize with ONNX and test on a camera with a lightweight face detector.
 It can achieve **real-time speed on CPU**.
 > python3 test_camera_light_onnx.py

+Optimize with OpenVINO and test on a camera with a lightweight face detector.
+About 10 times faster than ONNX.
+> python3 test_camera_mobilefacenet_openvino.py

 ## Benchmark Results on 300W